microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 - **Using fine-tuned models**.
 A business would like to use fine-tuned less capable models (like embedding models) rather than high performance models, resulting in a more cost effective and fast solution.

 - **Considering latency**.
-Latency is important for a specific use-case, so it’s not possible to use very long prompts or the number of examples that should be learnt from the model doesn’t fit with the prompt length limit.
+Latency is important for a specific use-case, so it’s not possible to use very long prompts or the number of examples that should be learned from the model doesn’t fit with the prompt length limit.

 - **Staying up to date**.
 A business has a lot of high-quality data and ground truth labels and the resources required to maintain this data up to date over time.